pegulabs/terms/privacy_policy.md

 Providers that you use, and specific times that you access the Service.
 While we don't consider this information Personal Information, we may combine it with your Personal Information to serve you better.
-For example, we may store the Providers you use on a regular basis within your Pegu Account so you can access those Providers more easily later on.
+For example, we may store the Providers you use on a regular basis within your advicedrop Account so you can access those Providers more easily later on.

 ### 2.5 Cookies